pacdude/es-theme-minijawn/README.md

 `<include>./detailed_more.xml</include>`

+or use

+`<include>./detailed_more_vert.xml</include>`

+for a vertically-formatted list.

 ## Changelog
+1.8: Detailed Screenshot-Friendly Mode in Vertical mode, along with catching up with newly-supported consoles.

 1.5: Detailed Screenshot-Friendly Mode and Custom Collections added.

 1.2: Added a Full-Screen Option, as well as more consoles.